solvfpz/reactjsx/README.md

 //----------------------------------------------------------------------------
-ignore this repo
-this repo is for my personal use guys so yep see you.. i am learning react this days
+ignore this repo | i am learning react this days
 //----------------------------------------------------------------------------